Drumfix/motu-avb-usb/README.md

 vendor: 0 = use class compliant mode (24 channels in/out), 1 = vendor mode (64/32/24)

 ## Build
-Get the kernel source of your running kernel
+Install the kernel source of your running kernel.

-Copy the files \<kernel-src\>/sound/usb/usbaudio.h and \<kernel-src\>/sound/usb/midi.h from the kernel source over the files provided in this directory.

-Make sure your kernel headers are install, then
+The makefile expects the kernel source to be in /lib/modules/<kernel-version>/source.

+If that is not the case set the environment variable KDIRS to point to the location of your kernel source.

+Then execute

     make
     sudo make install